Leaderboard

 2 points

-30. I absolutely agree with you that Bang Bang lyrics are much stronger than all of the trilogy lyrics in a political or social sense, there's no doubt about that.
+I absolutely agree with you that Bang Bang lyrics are much stronger than all of the trilogy lyrics in a political or social sense, there's no doubt about that.
 And that's exactly what I've been missing in the last couple of years, because I personally love that!
 But I don't think that all trilogy-lyrics are weak or too simple, some of them are very personal, and that makes them special and valuable from a different perspective.
 For example, in Little Boy Named Train: "I'm always lost and nothing will change.
 Give me directions and I'll get lost again."
 That line simply broke my heart.
-Not to mention Lazy Bones, which deals so obviously with Billie's personal problems.
+Not to mention Lazy Bones, which deals so obviously with Billie's personal problems.2 points

 1 point